github-for-challa/Kubernetes-Zero-to-Hero/README.md

 sudo mv kops-linux-amd64 /usr/local/bin/kops
 ```

 ### Provide the below permissions to your IAM user.
-If you are using the admin user, the below permissions are available by default
+If you are using the admin user, the below permissions are available by default( instead of iam user u can also directly use " root user " acces keys)

 1. AmazonEC2FullAccess
 2. AmazonS3FullAccess